poe-currency-monitor/backend/README.md

 - Clone the repo.
 - `yarn` to install all the dependencies.
 - Copy `.env.example` file as `.env` and edit the environment variables.
-- `yarn run dev` to run the server locally.
+- `yarn dev` to run the server locally.

 ## Overview